RSB-IT/bio-courses1-student-mgt/README.md

 # Student Management

-See the [RSB IT document] (https://infrawiki.rsb.anu.edu.au/doku.php?id=rsb_it:infrastructure:userdoco:bio-courses1) for usage instructions.
+See the [RSB IT bio-courses1 documentation](https://infrawiki.rsb.anu.edu.au/doku.php?id=rsb_it:infrastructure:userdoco:bio-courses1) for usage instructions.